DANGEROUS DRUG INTERACTIONS

 Check your drug interactions for free — enter medicine names and get results in seconds.
 No account, no installation needed.

-If you want interactions checked automatically every time you add a new medicine — mojApteczka monitors your cabinet in the background.
-You can also scan packages with your camera — the AI identifies the medicine and instantly checks interactions with everything else in your cabinet.
+If you want interactions to be checked automatically every time you add a new medicine — mojApteczka monitors your home medicine cabinet in the background.
+You can also scan packaging with your camera — AI recognises the medicine and instantly checks it against everything else in your cabinet.

 When to Seek Emergency Help